 Questions will also delve into some geometry and trigonometry concepts.
 In addition, questions may assess a student's math ability via computational or fluency skills, conceptual understanding, or the capacity to apply mathematics presented in a context.
 The following knowledge and skill categories are assessed:

-Radical and rational equations
+■ Linear equations Radical and rational equations

-Polynomial equations
+Linear applications Polynomial equations

-Exponential and logarithmic equations
+Factoring Exponential and logarithmic equations

-Geometry concepts
+Quadratics Geometry concepts

-Trigonometry
+Functions Trigonometry